miguno/avro-hadoop-starter/README.md

 ## Examples

+In this section we demonstrate how to create a Hive table backed by Avro data, followed by running a few simple Hive queries against that data.

 ### Defining a Hive table backed by Avro data

 #### Using avro.schema.url to point to remote a Avro schema file